Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

 # Collecting the BMC MAC Addresses

-This guide will detail how to collect BMC MAC Addresses from an HPE Cray EX system with configured switches.
+This guide will detail how to collect BMC MAC addresses from an HPE Cray EX system with configured switches.
-The BMC MAC Address is the exclusive, dedicated LAN for the onboard BMC.
+The BMC MAC address is the exclusive, dedicated LAN for the onboard BMC.

 Results may vary if an unconfigured switch is being used.

 ## Prerequisites

 * There is a configured switch with SSH access _or_ unconfigured with COM access (serial-over-lan/DB-9).
-* Another file is available to record the collected BMC information.
+* A file is available to record the collected BMC information.

 ## Procedure

-1. Establish an SSH or [Connect to Switch over USB-Serial Cable](connect_to_switch_over_usb_serial_cable.md) to the leaf switch.
+1. Start a session on the leaf switch, either using SSH or a USB serial cable (see [Connect to Switch over USB-Serial Cable](connect_to_switch_over_usb_serial_cable.md) for details on how to do that).

     > **NOTE:** These IP addresses are examples; 10.X.0.4 may or may not match the setup.